S-t4r/st4rChess/versions/st4rchess_v0.5/README_0.5.md

 - Draw
 - isLegalMove
 - calculatePotentialPositions
 The only fully defined method is Draw. the last two need to be defined.
-First I have to decide what are the legal moves for a Rook. it can go vertically and horizontally utill it reaches a piece. that piece is rather for capturing or it's the same color as ours.
+First I have to decide what are the legal moves for a Rook. it can go vertically and horizontally until it reaches a piece. that piece is rather for capturing or it's the same color as ours.

         // First move